A Guide to Creating Keyword-Rich Content: Hitting the Sweet SEO Spot in 2019

 Changes in Google algorithm and the advent of RankBrain, all point towards user intent as a significant factor for SEO in 2019.
 We are moving towards a time where user experience comes into play.
 Hence, it is essential to figure in user intent every time you write for SEO.

 - Blending keywords seamlessly into content

-Keep a list of all keywords you aim to use in your copy.
-This lets you categorise them as per importance, and makes the writing process is a lot smoother.
+Keep a list of all the keywords you aim to use in your copy.
+This lets you categorize them as per importance, and makes the writing process is a lot smoother.

 What’s more, you need to check the intent of the keywords and make sure that they share the same intent of the user.
 This will help you when it is time to insert the keywords in your content.

 - Focus on answering search queries